Logo Global Gateway

 CopPhil Technical Assistance Capacity-Building Training for National and Local Government Institutions

-Following a year of intensive training and engagement with national and sub-national stakeholders, the Technical Assistance to the CopPhil programme is implementing a broad set of capacity-building activities supporting the use of Earth Observation (EO) and geospatial data in the Philippines, supporting the EU Global Gateway implementation in the country.
+Following a year of intensive training and engagement with national and sub-national stakeholders, the Technical Assistance to the CopPhil program is implementing a broad set of capacity-building activities supporting the use of Earth Observation (EO) and geospatial data in the Philippines, supporting the EU Global Gateway implementation in the country.

 In addition to training sessions linked to the three services developed and supported by the CopPhil initiative, Benthic Monitoring, Land Cover, Forest & Crop Monitoring, and Ground Motion Monitoring, the Technical Assistance team offers further learning opportunities for Philippine experts at different levels.
-These include a series of thirteen training packages primarily designed for Local Government Units (LGUs), as well as two specialised training events for advanced users, mainly based in Manila.
+These include a series of thirteen training packages primarily designed for Local Government Units (LGUs), as well as two specialized training events for advanced users, mainly based in Manila.

 The local-level training focuses on the fundamentals of EO and Geographic Information Systems (GIS), the latter being a key tool for processing satellite data.
 The EU partnered with the Philippine Department of Science and Technology (DOST), with technical support from the Philippine Space Agency (PhilSA), and delivered with the support of the CopPhil Technical Assistance team.
 Each four-day training typically brings together up to 25 participants from municipalities, cities, and other local offices, benefiting land-use planners, agricultural technicians, and personnel involved in disaster risk reduction, forestry, environmental management, and related fields.

-This four-day, hands-on training provides participants with an introduction to EO concepts, guidance on how to find and access data, and practical experience in data processing, analysis, and visualisation for a broad range of applications.
+This four-day, hands-on training provides participants with an introduction to EO concepts, guidance on how to find and access data, and practical experience in data processing, analysis, and visualization for a broad range of applications.

 LGU training event in Baguio, 28 – 31 July 2025.

 The first LGU training event was held in Baguio City in July 2025 and was attended by representatives from the European Union Delegation to the Philippines, PhilSA, and DOST.
 Contributions were provided by Usec.
-Sancho A. Mabborang (DOST), Dr. Ariel Blanco (Director, PhilSA), and Ms. Maria Terron-Puig (Programme Manager at the European Union Delegation to the Philippines) who shared insights on the role of EO technologies in the Philippine context.
+Sancho A. Mabborang (DOST), Dr. Ariel Blanco (Director, PhilSA), and Ms. Maria Terron-Puig (Program Manager at the European Union Delegation to the Philippines) who shared insights on the role of EO technologies in the Philippine context.
 The Baguio session was followed by training events in Iloilo and Puerto Princesa in October 2025.
 Upcoming sessions are scheduled to take place in Tuguegarao, Cebu City, and Tacloban in February and March 2026.

 LGU Training event in Iloilo, 07 – 10 October 2025.